opteron-coin/opteron/doc/README.md

 2) Install distribution-specific dependencies listed below.

-3) Run the GUI wallet or only the Astralcoin core deamon
+3) Run the GUI wallet or only the opteroncoin core deamon

    a.
 GUI wallet:

-   `./astral-qt`
+   `./opteron-qt`

    b.
 Core deamon:

-   `./astrald -deamon`
+   `./opterond -deamon`

 #### Ubuntu 16.04, 17.04/17.10 and 18.04